ray-islam/ray-islam.github.io/README.md

 ## ABOUT
-**Dr. Ray Islam (M. Rubyet Islam) has served as a Chief Data Scientist and AI Director at leading global firms, overseeing significant operations and leading technical sales.
+**Dr. Ray Islam (M. Rubyet Islam) has served as a Chief Data Scientist and Technical Director (Artificial Intelligence and Machine Learning) at leading global firms.
 He has extensive experience in AI and ML research across various industries and has founded a bootcamp to develop AI courses for data analysts and scientists.
-Dr. Islam has published multiple works on artificial intelligence and has extensive teaching experience in both university and adult education settings.
-Additionally, he contributes as an associate editor and reviewer for high-impact academic journals.**
+Dr. Islam has published multiple works on artificial intelligence and possesses extensive teaching experience in both university and adult education settings.
+Additionally, he contributes as an associate editor and reviewer for high-impact international academic journals.**

 ## RESEARCH INTEREST
 **Generative AI (Computer Vision & Natural Language Processing), AI in Cyber Security, Ethics in AI**